-Deep image prior (DIP) and its variants have showed remarkable potential for solving inverse problems in computer vision, \emph{without any extra training data}.
+Deep image prior (DIP) and its variants have shown remarkable potential to solve inverse problems in computational imaging, \emph{needing no separate training data}.
 Practical DIP models are often substantially overparameterized.
-During the fitting process, these models learn mostly the desired visual content first, and then pick up the potential modeling and observational noise, i.e., overfitting.
-Thus, the practicality of DIP often depends critically on good early stopping (ES) that captures the transition period.
-In this regard, the majority of DIP works for vision tasks only demonstrates the potential of the models---reporting the peak performance against the ground truth, but provides no clue about how to operationally obtain near-peak performance without access to the groundtruth.
-In this paper, we set to break this practicality barrier of DIP, and propose an efficient ES strategy, which consistently detects near-peak performance across several vision tasks and DIP variants.
-Based on a simple measure of dispersion of consecutive DIP reconstructions, our ES method not only outpaces the existing ones---which only work in very narrow domains, but also remains effective when combined with a number of methods that try to mitigate the overfitting.
-The code is available at ~\url{https://github.com/sun-umn/Early_Stopping_for_DIP}.
+During the learning process, these models first learn the desired visual content and then pick up potential modeling and observational noise, i.e., performing early learning then overfitting (ELTO).
+Thus, the practicality of DIP hinges on early stopping (ES) that can capture the transition period.
+In this regard, most previous DIP works for computational imaging tasks only demonstrate the potential of the models, reporting peak performance against ground truth, but providing no clue about how to operationally obtain near-peak performance \emph{without access to ground truth}.
+In this paper, we set out to break this practicality barrier of DIP and propose an effective ES strategy that consistently detects near-peak performance in various computational imaging tasks and DIP variants.
+Simply based on the running variance of DIP intermediate reconstructions, our ES method not only outpaces the existing ones---which only work in very narrow regimes, but also remains effective when combined with methods that try to mitigate overfitting.
+The code to reproduce our experimental results is available at \url{https://github.com/sun-umn/Early_Stopping_for_DIP}.